Dental Implant Options

 Most people return to work the next day, and any discomfort can typically be treated with commonly used pain medication.

 The dental implant, typically made of titanium, is placed in the jawbone and fuses, or integrates with your natural bone.
 The dental implant forms the stable and sturdy base for your replacement teeth.

 There is no better, long-lasting option to restoring a missing tooth than a dental implant fitted with a crown.

-Replacing multiple teeth using dental implants with individual crowns or with an implant-supported fixed bridge gives your teeth a level of fit, feel and functionality that is not possible with other treatment options.
+If you are missing several teeth, implant-supported bridges or partial denture can replace them.
+An implant-supported fixed bridge or partial gives your teeth a level of fit, feel and functionality that is not possible with other treatment options.
 In addition, because implant-supported bridges will replace some of your tooth roots, your bone is better preserved.

 Immediate Load Dental Implants (Same Day Implants)

-Immediate Load Dental Implants (Same Day Implants), also called “same day implants” allow placement of a temporary tooth (crown) during the same appointment as dental implant placement.
-The long-term custom crown will be placed in about three to six months.
-The procedure is best for patients who have enough natural bone and an implant that is secure enough to support immediate placement and pressure on the new temporary tooth.
+Immediate Load Dental Implants (Same Day Implants), also called “same day implants” allow placement of the permanent crown during the same appointment as dental implant placement.
+The procedure is best for patients who have enough natural bone and an implant that is stable enough to support immediate crown placement.

 Mini dental implants (MDIs)

 Mini dental implants (MDIs), sometimes referred to as small diameter or narrow diameter implants (SDIs or NDIs), are dental implants that are smaller than the most commonly used dental implant sizes.
 Mini implants are placed through less-invasive techniques and measure less than 3 millimeters in diameter.
 Standard implants are slightly larger, usually 3.25–5 millimeters in diameter.
 Mini implants are often used to secure a complete lower or loose denture and in patients who are not candidates for traditional dental implant surgery.